 We record the estimated future tax effects of temporary differences between the tax basis of assets and liabilities and the amounts reported in our consolidated balance sheets, as well as net operating losses and tax credit carry forwards.
 We evaluate the carrying value of the net deferred tax assets and determine whether we will be able to generate sufficient future taxable income to realize our deferred tax assets.
 We perform this review for recoverability on a jurisdictional basis, whereby we consider both positive and negative evidence related to the likelihood of realization of the deferred tax assets.
 The weight given to the positive and negative evidence is commensurate with the extent to which the evidence can be objectively verified.
 Cumulative losses in recent years is a significant piece of negative evidence that is difficult to overcome in determining that a valuation allowance is not needed against deferred tax assets.
 Thus, it is generally difficult for positive evidence regarding projected future taxable income exclusive of reversing taxable temporary differences to outweigh objective negative evidence of recent financial reporting losses.
 We believe we will fully realize our deferred tax assets, net of a recorded valuation allowance.
 We project future taxable income using the same forecasts used to test long-lived assets and intangibles for impairment, scheduling out the future reversal of existing taxable temporary differences and reviewing our most recent financial operations.
 In the event the estimates and assumptions indicate we will not generate sufficient future taxable income to realize our deferred tax assets, we record a valuation allowance against a portion of our deferred tax assets.
+The deferred tax assets, net of valuation allowance, offset the deferred liability within a jurisdiction.

 We evaluate our ongoing tax positions to determine if it is more-likely-than-not we will be successful in defending such positions if challenged by taxing authorities.
 To the extent that our tax positions do not meet the more-likely-than-not criteria, we record a liability for uncertain tax positions.
-We have recorded a liability for uncertain tax positions which stem from certain state tax items related to the interpretation of tax laws and regulations.
-We continue to evaluate our positions regarding various state tax interpretations at each reporting date, until the applicable statute of limitations lapse.
+As of October 31, 2024, we do not have any liability for uncertain tax positions recorded.